Interviewing a Trust and Estate Planning Attorney

 The wills, trusts, powers of attorney and health care documents used by attorneys who have been in business for a while have been revised and tweaked to deal with the everyday situations that their clients encounter.
 This will give you the peace of mind to know that the documents they prepare for you will work when they're needed.

-Does the Attorney Assist With Funding Assets Into a Revocable LivingTrust?
+Assistance With Funding Assets Into a Revocable LivingTrust

 Many attorneys create beautiful estate plans for their clients but then fail to assist them with the next important step: funding the revocable living trust.
 A well-drafted trust will be virtually useless immediately after you die if your assets aren't titled in the name of the trust while you're still alive.
 Some firms have full-time funding assistants or even entire funding departments, while others will give you comprehensive written instructions.